spotify-ss/backend/README.md

     Authorization: jsonWebToken
 }

-expects a query string for page number
+can use a query string for page number

 example: /api/users/user_predicted_tracks?page_number=5